 And were’ not just talking about cells in the lab here.
 When the same scientists compared abdominal fat samples from a group of folks who regularly ate sucralose to one that avoided sugar substitutes like the plague, they confirmed fat-production in the sucralose eaters was working overtime too.1

-And that was just one of a growing stack of studies that have linked sweeteners—such as aspartame, saccharin and sucralose—to weight gain, a larger waist size and even a higher risk of diabetes.2,3,4,5,6,7,8,9
+And that was just one of a growing stack of studies that have linked sugar substitutes—such as aspartame, saccharin and sucralose—to weight gain, a larger waist size and even a higher risk of diabetes.2,3,4,5,6,7,8,9

 Now researchers from Cornell University say we have another sugar replacement product we may need to add to the list.